S. J. Jananiy

-Subramanian Jaya Jananiy, also known as Cuddalore Janani and S. J. Janani, is an Indian musician, singer-songwriter, multi-instrumentalist and composer based in Chennai, Tamil Nadu.
+Subramanian Jaya Jananiy, also known as Cuddalore Janani and S. J. Janani, is a Film Composer, Singer-Songwriter, Carnatic Vocaslist, Playback Singer, Hindustani & Western Classical Vocalist, Music Producer, Record Producer, Multifaceted Musician, Multi-Instrumentalist & Film Score composer based in Chennai, Tamil Nadu.
 She was bestowed with National Child Award for Exceptional Achievement in 2001 by Government of India.
-Jananiy was also awarded with Kalai Ilamani Award in 2003 by Government of Tamil Nadu.
+Jananiy is honoured with the prestigious Kalaimamani Award by the Government of Tamilnadu for the year 2018.
+Earlier, she was also awarded with Kalai Ilamani Award in 2003 by Government of Tamil Nadu.
 Jananiy is trained in Carnatic classical music, Hindustani classical music and Western Classical Music.
 She is also a keyboardist and pianist and plays violin, veena and guitar for studio recording.
-Jananiy is a B HIGH Grade Artiste at All India Radio.
+Jananiy is an A Grade Artiste at All India Radio.

 Early life and education

 Jananiy was born in Tirunelveli, Tamil Nadu, to Shanti and V. Subramanian.
 She completed her education up to ninth grade at St. Mary's Matriculation Higher Secondary School, Cuddalore where she was awarded with Best Vocalist Award each year.
-While at St. Mary's Matriculation, Jananiy was also nominated for Pogo Amazing Kid Award conducted by Pogo TV at national level in music category.
+While at St. Mary's Matriculation, Jananiy was also nominated for Pogo Amazing Kid Award conducted by Pogo TV at the national level in music category.
 In 2006, her family relocated to Chennai where she completed her matriculation from Adarsh Vidyalaya Higher Secondary School.
 She received her Higher Secondary degree from Sacred Heart Matriculation Higher Sec.
 School with distinction in Tamil.

 In 2009, Jananiy entered Stella Maris College, Chennai where she graduated in Economics in 2012.
 She received her Master of Arts and Master of Philosophy degrees in Music from Queen Mary's College, Chennai.
 As of 2017, Jananiy was doing PhD in Music from Queen Mary's College.